Welcome to year nine of the Brooklyn Backstretch Kentucky Derby charity league!

 Points will be allocated according to the Kentucky Derby points system.
 Kentucky Derby starters will earn an additional 30 points each; Kentucky Derby points will be, for finishes in the top 5, 300-120-60-30-15.

-Mike Dorr, who writes about racing at Up the Track, and I have divided the Triple Crown-nominated horses into three groups based on criteria including current Derby points standings, graded stakes earnings, and Derby future wagering odds.
+Mike Dorr, who writes about racing at Up the Track, has set up our spreadsheet, and Linda Walker has listed all of the horses for you.
+We divided the Triple Crown-nominated horses into three groups based on current Derby points standings.

 Players will choose for their stable: